AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 So using trigonometry, you can use the cos and sin to get the position of x and y.

-*"Let's start with a bit of a refresher and check the general right triangle case (with one side at a 90 degree angle):*"
+Let's start with a bit of a refresher and check the general right triangle case